asset-group/vakt-ble-defender/README.md

 ./firmware.sh peripheral flash
 ```

-In order to flash the non-compliant peripheral put the nRF52840-DK in DFU mode and run the follow commands:
+In order to flash the non-compliant peripheral, put the nRF52840-DK in DFU mode and run the follow commands:

 ```shell
 cd PortableSetup/